heyitsguay/heyitsguay.github.io/_posts/2022/Video Segmentation Part 0/2022-09-29-Video-Segmentation-Part-0-Getting-Started.markdown

 </p>
 To add the new udev rules, I created a file with `sudo touch /etc/udev/rules.d/99-arduino.portenta.rules` and added the three suggested lines of text into it.

 As suggested in the official guide, I first tried running basic scripts using [Arduino IDE 2.0](https://www.arduino.cc/en/software).
 I was able to get the Arduino "hello world" blinking LED script to work, but nothing involving the camera.
 In my search for a solution, I learned about the OpenMV IDE as a micropython-based alternative to the Arduino IDE.
-With OpenMV, everything basically Just Worked, so this page will focus on that.
+With OpenMV, everything basically Just Worked, so this post will focus on that.

 #### OpenMV